Aidge demonstration#

 Create an input tensor#

-In order to perform an inference pass, we will load an image from the MNIST dataset using Numpy.
+To perform an inference pass, an image from the MNIST dataset is loaded using numpy

 digit = np.load("input_digit.npy")